 DON’T: use Soap

-- Do not apply Soap on your tanned body as it can remove your oils.
-Fragrant Soap is advised but do not use on visible areas.
+- Do not apply Soap to your tanned body as it can remove your oils.
+Fragrant Soap is advised but does not use on visible areas.
 You can use Soap for hidden parts of your body, though.

 DON’T: use a towel

-- Since towel is used to dry the skin, do not rub it on your body after showering to avoid drying the moisture on your skin.
-You can dab the towel on your skin but avoid rubbing at all cost.
+- Since a towel is used to dry the skin, do not rub it on your body after showering to avoid drying the moisture on your skin.
+You can dab the towel on your skin but avoid rubbing at all costs.